 All these functionalities can be accessed in a second through their individual dedicated buttons in the back.
 There is also an American map provided in case you need to know more about the time zones.

 You can fold out the table stand anytime you want to place it on an upright surface, or just hang it up on the wall for a better view.
 All these come at an affordable price and the atomic clock can be used anywhere as a result of its beautifully simple design.

 6. HITO Large Atomic Self-setting Digital Desk Wall Clock

 Both AM and PM time formats are allowed here.
-There is also more flexibility offered in case of timezones.
-When most atomic clocks allow four time zones only, this one offers six US time zones you can choose from!
+There is also more flexibility offered in the case of timezones.
+While most atomic clocks allow four time zones only, this one offers six US time zones you can choose from!
 These include Hawaii, Alaska, Pacific, Mountain, Central and Eastern areas.

 As soon as you select one of them, the respective area will be highlighted on a small map on the top right corner.
 This adds to the charm of this clock since it is also a unique attribute in the market.

 The time is auto-updated according to the received radio signals.
 It also has the Daylight Savings Time option which can be set on or off.
 Calendar information is also displayed on the bottom of month, day and weekday.
 For weekday names, you can choose any of the seven languages – English, German, Italian, French, Spanish, Danish and Dutch.